 Open daily for lunch and dinner except Tuesdays

 Officina del Mare, opened by co-proprietors and siblings Raffaele and Rosanna Forgione, is a spacious restaurant with outdoor seating of about 50 and 60 indoors.
 It has a refreshing motif of the sea with a backdrop of almost pure white, wood and touches of blue.
 It has an air of casual refinement wherein the food and service parallel the ambience.
 Located along Lungomare della Salute, the principal road that has access to the beach, myriad restaurants stand alongside Officina del Mare.
 Outdoors, the sea reminds you of its proximity with its robust briny scent and its glistening water.
-Heading the kitchen staff is the very young Executive Chef Ettore Cuzzone, who, in spite of his youth, went through one of Italy’s best culinary schools and gained experiences in the kitchens of some important restaurants.
-Ettore’s kitchen philosophy leans towards an innovative approach with the usage of kilometer zero and seasonal ingredients.
+The kitchen philosophy leans towards an innovative approach with the usage of kilometer zero and seasonal ingredients.
 The majority of the seafood are sourced from the daily catch of the fishermen in Fiumicino while some are obtained from where they are best known to have the highest quality.
 Expect inventive entries in the seasonal menu.
 The menu amplifies the seasonality of the ingredients, most especially the availability of the catch of the moment, so some of the entries might vary constantly on top of the mainstays in the menu.
-Take a step away from the traditional seafood plates and involve yourself in the engaging kitchen of Ettore where you can see and taste creativity.
+Take a step away from the traditional seafood plates and involve yourself in the engaging kitchen where you can see and taste creativity.
 The wine menu has interesting labels to try while the service is very attentive.
 The average price of the appetizer plates is around €12, pasta dishes at around €16 and the main course at around €18.

 Lungomare della Salute, 187